Elite-Modding-Team/NewCrimsonRevelations/README.md

 - **Bow of Bone:** Autofires arrows with no extra charge.
 - **Boots of the Meteor:** Upgraded Boots of the Traveler.
 Jump up and sneak in midair to crash down and create a (non-destructive) explosion around you!
+- **Eldritch Structures (Wisp Shrines):** Larger structures that can be found in the Overworld.
+Wisps will also spawn from these and a loot chest can be found.
+- **Eldritch Totems:** Structures that can be found in the Overworld.
 - **Ethereal Bloom (Configurable):** Wards away taint around it.
 - **Magic Tallow Block**
 - **Mana Beans:** They make a return to the Magical Forest's generation.
 You can harvest beans for their pure aspects or eat them for research points and randomized (configurable) effects.